 Incentive salience is not free-floating.
 It attaches to cues — the sight of a logo, the smell from a bakery, the time of day you usually snack, the sofa where you always eat crisps.
 Through ordinary Pavlovian learning, neutral stimuli that reliably precede eating acquire the power to trigger "wanting" on their own.
 The cue, not the hunger, becomes the trigger.

 Rebecca Boswell and Hedy Kober quantified how much this matters.
 Their 2016 meta-analysis in Obesity Reviews, pooling 45 studies and over 3,000 participants, found that food cue-reactivity and craving prospectively predicted eating and weight gain, with a medium effect size (r ≈ 0.33) — roughly 11% of the variance in food-related outcomes.
+We trace how food noise translates into weight gain in a companion piece.
 Strikingly, pictures and videos of food drove cue-reactivity about as strongly as real food.
 A photograph is enough.

 Why the environment turns the volume up